MrTrick/FireEngine/doc/actions.md

 # Action

 1. Activities are modified by Actions.
-Activities are *only* modified by actions.
+Activities are *only* modified by Actions.
 2. To execute an Action is to `fire` it.
 3. Actions follow a simple process;
    * On the client: Firing an action